mikestizza/sql/README.md

 - `/tmp/sql_mapping.csv` - CSV report for easy import into spreadsheets
 - `/tmp/sql_mapper_debug/` - Directory with detailed debug information

+## Troubleshooting

+### SQL Disk Mapper

+- If some files remain unmapped, check the debug directory
+- If vDisk collection fails, try running directly on the CVM hosting the vDisks
+- Verify the input format matches the expected pattern

-## 2. SQL Server Data Generator Tools
+## SQL Server Data Generator Tools

 Tools for generating test data in SQL Server to test performance and storage growth.